perama-v/archors/spec/required_block_state_subprotocol.md

 Critically, the recipient is not vulnerable to incorrect state data as proofs are included and are quick to verify. `RequiredBlockState` is a self contained package that does not need additional network requests to verify.

+### Denial of service - alternative designs

+Note that there are complexities with other approaches.
+Consider an alternative historical state network design where nodes store proofs for all history of individual accounts (flat distributed storage with reverse diffs, each with a state proof).
+To re-execute a block, one requests the required state from multiple nodes, which can happen by one of two means:
+- One has a list of states required.
+This list is a denial of service vector, one can create incorrect lists that cannot be rejected without tracing the block.
+Except this time the state must be obtained from the network.
+So the denial of service also can create network amplification.
+- Async EVM.
+Start executing the block and when a new state is required, pause and request it from the network.
+The time it would take to run one `debug_traceBlockByNumber` could be multiple minutes(network response time x number of states accessed).